couchbase/couchbase-python-client/docs/source/api/views.rst

         :Value Type: :ref:`viewtype_boolean`

         Note that if the view specified in the query (to e.g.
-        :meth:`couchbase.connection.Connection.query`) does not have a
+        :meth:`couchbase.bucket.Bucket.query`) does not have a
         reduce function specified, an exception will be thrown once the query begins.